quantiacs/documentation/en/source/user_guide/local_development.md

 You can see the library updates [here](https://anaconda.org/quantiacs-source/qnt/files).

-## Pip Environment
+## Pip environment

-> Note: While Conda is recommended, Pip can also be used, especially if Conda is not an option.
+> Note: Conda is recommended, but Pip works too, especially if Conda is not an option.

-This one-liner combines the installation of Python, creation of a virtual environment, and installation of necessary libraries.
+This one-liner installs Python, creates a virtual environment, and installs the needed libraries.

-### Single Command Setup
+### Single command setup

-1. **One Command Setup**:
+1. **One command setup**:
     - Ensure you have [`pyenv`](https://github.com/pyenv/pyenv)
       and [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv) installed.
     - Run the following command in your terminal: